ga-curriculum/dom-events/named-callbacks/README.md

 ## Like functionality

-Let's implement some rudamentary like functionality.
-This will essentially just count the number of times a user has clicked the like button, but it's a good start to managing some data in this application.
+Let's implement some rudimentary like functionality.
+This functionality will count the times a user has clicked the like button, but it's a good start to managing some data in this application.

 We're going to need the ability to count the number of times the user has clicked the like button, which sounds like a great use for a variable: